CAT Logo

 Lighting and electrical appliances

-Either LEDs (light-emitting diode) or compact fluorescent lamps (CFLs) are widely available, with a range of colour temperatures and light outputs.
-Another factor is the design and placement of fittings.
-Use good ‘task lighting’ in key areas (e.g. worktops, reading lamps) so you don’t need strong lights in the whole room.
+LEDs (light-emitting diode) are now available in a wide range of colour temperatures and light outputs.
+Choosing the right type of fitting is also important for efficient use of lights.
+For example good ‘task lighting’ in key areas (e.g. worktops, reading lamps) so you don’t need strong lights in the whole room.
+Softer, diffuse lighting will suit other places.
 And remember to switch off lights when you leave a room!

-Fridges and freezers can use a lot of electricity because they’re always plugged in.
-Modern ones are much more efficient, so consider upgrading if your appliances are very old, as this could quickly recoup the purchase cost.
+Fridges and freezers can make up a fair proportion of your electricity bill because they’re always plugged in.
+Modern ones are far more efficient, so consider upgrading if your appliances are old – the savings could quickly recoup the purchase cost.

 Use the low temperature setting on your washing machine whenever you can, and always wash a full load.
 Combine items that can need a hotter wash (like towels or bedding) into one load, so that all other washes can be cooler.
 Dry clothes outdoors whenever you can because a tumble-dryer uses a lot of energy.